Connect with us

 The spirit of Hattiesburg’s people

-The spirit behind Hattiesburg is the driving force of the vast the city has seen.
-In 2013, a major tore through Hattiesburg, leveling homes, exploding businesses, and causing massive to the Southern Miss campus all before downtown and causing more destruction.
+The spirit behind Hattiesburg is the driving force of the vast success the city has seen.
+In 2013, a major tornado tore through Hattiesburg, leveling homes, exploding businesses, and causing massive damage to the Southern Miss campus all before heading downtown and causing more destruction.
 In 2017, it happened again— another massive tornado hit Hattiesburg, this time, further south at the William Carey University campus before heading into Petal.
 Many homes and businesses were just starting to see the end of the rebuilding tunnel when Covid hit in 2020, which turned the whole world on its side.

 However, not backing down from a fight, many of the Hattiesburg area attractions not only survived, but thrived despite the times.
 Massive business growth has taken place where twisted piles of rubble were left behind the storms.
 Restaurants that were emptied and serving to-go only are now bustling and booming better than before.
 Downtime was seen as a time to make improvements and expansions where possible– things are truly better than before.